BenTaylorPublic/screeps/README.md

     If that transfer is gone, the function returns the rooms next one The room then updates its ID

-Energy donor room order should shuffled
-    Rooms early in the list are being used up
-    This means they're not loading their nuker with energy

 MyMemory.Settings
     Settings I can change via flags (that directly match the settings key) Constants are all numbers